shadowsocks/ChinaDNS/README.md

 Fix [weird things] with DNS in China.
 This is a port of [ChinaDNS] to C, especially for OpenWRT.

+If you want to fix other weird things as well, you might also want to use [ShadowVPN].

 Install
 -------